nunchistudio/blacksmith/README.md

 Blacksmith is a Software Development Kit specifically designed for data engineering teams.
 It allows you to build reliable data pipelines in a consistent way.
-Whether you are collecting data from HTTP APIs, CRON tasks or ongoing event listeners and whether you are loading this data in realtime to third-party services or using a specific schedule to data warehouses.
+Whether you are collecting data from HTTP APIs, CRON tasks, or CDC notifications and whether you are loading this data in realtime to third-party services or using a specific schedule to data warehouses.

 Any team that is building — or think about building — a complete data pipeline knows the tremendous amount of work needed to properly accomplish this mission.
 Think